remix-run/remix/docs/api/conventions.md

 ## Route Module API

-A route in Remix is can used for many things.
+A route in Remix can be used for many things.
 Usually they’re used for the user interface of your app, like a React component with server side lifecycle hooks.
 But they can also serve as generic routes for any kind of resource (like dynamic CSS or social images).

 It's important to read [Route Module Constraints](../constraints/).